awcator/awcatorX/bootloader/README.md

 | Load kernel into memory                                                                                                                                        |        |                                       |
 | Kernel compatible with grub2 multi-imode                                                                                                                       |        |                                       |

-# For documention, compilation and execution see
+# For documentation, compilation and execution see

 [Bootloader documentation](../documentation/bootloader/bootloader.asm.md)